jeseekia/100-days-of-code/log.md

 **Thoughts**
 I'm working in keeping up some meaningful work.
 I've been hesitant to work on certain items if I cannot share them on stream, but its time to consider expanding my offline learning tasks.
 For now I'm interested in exploring some EV resources I received recently.

+### Day 39: June 17, 2023
+##### Learning offline

+**Thoughts**
+I'm feeling rejuvenated and ready to start a new week, but I need to consider an update to my working schedule.
+My goal is to reset my work stations before the week starts and outline some YouTube videos to talk about some things I've learned so far.